 Smart gadgets give you all the flexibilities you need in one device.
 Most Smart devices allow customizations, remote viewing, etc. However, sometimes these devices experience glitches.
-These glitches can make your device, in this case, TV to keep turning off.
+These glitches can cause your device, in this case, TV to keep turning off.

 It can be frustrating when your Samsung TV keeps turning off, and you can’t pinpoint the problem.
 There are tons of reasons for which this may be happening.
 This article will be discussing ten reasons why your Samsung TV keeps turning off and ways to fix it.

 Why Samsung TV Keeps Turning Off and Fixes

 The primary reason your Samsung TV keeps turning off is usually due to problems with the TV settings or an error in connection with external devices.
 However, we will be exploring ten possible reasons beyond the usual along with their appropriate solutions.